PragmaticSwift/PragmaticSwift/2017-04-app-security-in-swift.html.markdown

 It's a small step that already improves things by quite a lot.

 > Do you want to know more about key management?
-What goals and actions should key management system have, how to generate & store keys, should we obfuscate or encrypt keys, take a look at [@vixentael](https://twitter.com/vixentael)'s [last talk](https://speakerdeck.com/vixentael/keys-from-the-castle-ancient-art-of-managing-keys-and-trust).
+What goals and features should a key management system have, how to generate & store keys, should we obfuscate or encrypt keys?
+Take a look at [@vixentael](https://twitter.com/vixentael)'s [last talk here](https://speakerdeck.com/vixentael/keys-from-the-castle-ancient-art-of-managing-keys-and-trust).

 Consider **pinning your SSL certs** and its public keys.
 Many iOS libraries will provide you with ways of doing SSL certificate pinning, but you probably want to pin the certificate's public key instead, since pinning the SSL certificate itself means that if they are revoked or expired, your app might not work until you update the binary with new certificates.
 As with most things security, you’ll have to weight the pros and cons of each solution.
 Sometimes it makes sense to give away a bit of extra security in the name of user convenience; sometimes it doesn’t.